 Concatenation is the process of joining small matrices to make bigger ones.
 In fact, you made your first matrix by concatenating its individual elements.
 The pair of square brackets, [], is the concatenation operator.
-For an example, start with the 4-by-4 magic square, A, and form B = [A A+32; A+48 A+16] The result is an 8-by-8 matrix, obtained by joining the four submatrices.
+For an example, start with the 4-by-4 magic square, A, and form B = [A A+32; A+48 A+16].
+The result is an 8-by-8 ma-